Carlos P. Romulo: Ambassador to the United States

-From January 1952 to May 1953, Romulo became only the second former member of the Congress to become the ambassador to the United States from a foreign country, following Joaquín M. Elizalde, who had been his immediate predecessor in both posts.
+From January 1952 to May 1953, Romulo became the second former member of the Congress to become the ambassador to the United States from a foreign country, following Joaquín M. Elizalde, who had been his immediate predecessor in both posts.
 He later served as ambassador again from September 1955 to February 1962.

 Return to the Philippines

-Philippine presidential aspiration
+Philippine presidential elections

 Romulo returned to the Philippines and was a candidate for the nomination as the presidential candidate for the Liberal Party, but lost at the party convention to the incumbent president, Elpidio Quirino.
 Quirino had agreed to a secret ballot at the convention, but after the convention opened, he demanded an open roll-call voting, leaving the delegates no choice but to support Quirino, the candidate of the party machine.
 Feeling betrayed, Romulo left the Liberal Party and became national campaign manager of Ramon Magsaysay, the candidate of the opposing Nacionalista Party, who won the election in 1953.

 Minister of Foreign Affairs

 Romulo served as the Philippines' secretary (minister from 1973 to 1984) of foreign affairs under President Elpidio Quirino from 1950 to 1952, under President Diosdado Macapagal from 1963 to 1964, and under President Ferdinand Marcos from 1968 to 1984.

+Bandung Conference

 In April 1955, he led the Philippines' delegation to the Asian-African Conference at Bandung, Indonesia.
+During the conference, his opinions remained unpopular among Asian countries.
+Romulo warned against the threats of communism in Asia and justified that SEATO as a purely defensive and non-aggressive security pact.
+However, his suggestions were not included in the final communique of the conference.
+Participating countries viewed that colonialism, racialism, cultural suppression, discrimination, and nuclear weapons were considered regional threats.